rajeevtripathi9801/Intern-Applier/README.md

    * Check location of ChromeDriver: `which chromedriver`
    * Wherever the `driver` is initialized in the code, insert the ChromeDriver location
 2. Install Selenium: `pip install selenium`
-3. Install BeautifulSoup: `pip install beautifulsoup4`
+3. Install BeautifulSoup: `pip install beautifulsoup`

 ## Usage